-The 50K race starts at 7:00AM at the same time as the 100/50 milers on the Bonneville Speedway and runs out to the "lone post", an oddly placed post set deep into the flats, and then reverses the course to the finish.
+The 50K race starts at 7:00AM at the same time as the 100/50 milers on the Bonneville Speedway and runs out to near an old “lone post”, an oddly placed post set deep into the flats, and then reverses the course to the finish.

-There is an 8 hour cutoff for an official finish, and all finishers making the cutoff receive the "mini-buckle" finishers medal.
-Overall and age-group winners also get their own chunk of the Salt Flats commemorating their win!
-Signup Now!
+There is an 10 hour cutoff for an official finish, and all finishers making the cutoff receive the "mini-buckle" finishers medal.

 As a general description; you'll be running on the salt and compacted salt-sands for roughly 15.5 miles, then reversing the course.
 This is one of the flattest "trail" courses in existence.
 The course starts and finishes at the same location, so runners won't have to worry about shuttling vehicles or themselves.